 News about the health benefits of Vitamin D has met its peak over the last five years.
 Like Green Tea, it seems like every month when I review research articles, I read about the health benefits of Vitamin D. Many do not know that Vitamin D is not actually a vitamin, but is actually a fat-soluble hormone with wide-reaching effects on the body!

 I attribute much of our epidemic of Vitamin D deficiency to our sedentary lifestyles lived largely indoors.
-Dietary sources of Vitamin D such as fatty fish are also consumed infrequently by most Americans and their acidic diets high in sugar, grains, dairy, and grain-fed animal fats.
-Darker skinned individuals are at greater risk for deficiency as more sunlight is needed to produce healthy levels of Vitamin D.
+Dietary sources of Vitamin D such as fatty fish are also consumed infrequently by most Americans are acidic and high in sugar, grains, dairy, and grain-fed animal fats.
+Darker-skinned individuals are at greater risk for deficiency as more sunlight is needed to produce healthy levels of Vitamin D.